pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/03-custom-pxl-scripts-3.md

 }
 ```

-> Remember that the `Vis Spec` has two purposes.
-It defines the functions to execute from the PxL script and describes how to visualize the query output.
+> Remember that the `Vis Spec` has three purposes.
+It defines the functions to execute from the PxL script, provides inputs to those functions, and describes how to visualize the query output.

-> This `Vis Spec` configures a single input variable called `start_time`.
-This input variable is provided to the `network_traffic_per_pod()` function.
-The Live UI will display these configurable input variables at the top of the Live View.
+> This `Vis Spec` configures a single variable called `start_time`.
+This input variable will be provided to the `network_traffic_per_pod()` function.
+The Live UI will display this configurable input variable at the top of the Live View.

 > This `Vis Spec` defines a single Table widget:
 >
 > - The `name` field is an optional string that is displayed at the top of the widget in the Live View.
 A widget's `name` must be unique across all widgets in a given `Vis Spec`.
 > - The `position` field specifies the location and size of the widget within the Live View.
-> - The `func` field provides the name of the PxL function to invoke to provide the output to be displayed in the widget.
-This function takes the `start_time` variable as an input argument.
+> - The `func` field provides the name of the `PxL script` function to invoke to provide the output to be displayed in the widget.
+This function takes the previously defined `start_time` variable as an input argument.
 > - The `displaySpec` field specifies the widget type (Table, Bar Chart, Graph, etc)

+> This `Vis Spec` only contains a single function, so we define it inline within the widget.
+If multiple widgets used the same function, you would define it in the `"globalFuncs"` field.
+We'll do that in the next tutorial.

 <Alert variant="outlined" severity="info">
   For a detailed description of every Vis Spec field, please refer to the <a href="https://github.com/pixie-io/pixie/blob/bdae78cc266a078e73db2d9be205fc3ce5cc823b/src/api/proto/vispb/vis.proto">Vis Spec proto</a>.